Home » Freelancing » Before You Start Freelancing, 7 Questions to Ask Yourself

 Do you have the skills to run a business?

-Most successful freelance businesses will have a website, a social media presence, and spend time networking with potential clients.
+Most successful freelance businesses will have a website and a social media presence and spend time networking with potential clients.
 Do not let a lack of skills put you off because we all learn as we go along, but be ready to learn!

 What’s next?

-My recommendation to clients is to always start a freelance business as a side-project you can do in the evenings and weekends.
-When you have built your client list and have a regular income that closely matches your salary, then make the decision to become a freelancer full-time.
+I recommend you start a freelance business as a side project you can do in the evenings and weekends.
+When you have built your client list and have a regular income that closely matches your salary, decide to become a freelancer.

 Read my guide on how to become a successful freelancer.
 It’s a highly recommended read if you are unsure where to start.